crispgm/crispgm.com/README.md

 ## License

-* All blogs are licensed under a CC BY-NC-ND 4.0 license.
+* All blogs and contents are licensed under a CC BY-NC-ND 4.0 license.
 * Site source is licensed under MIT License.